1. Crème brûlée: A sweet treat

 4. Chocolate: Everyone’s favorite

-If having folks over for a festive fete is intimidating, I understand.
-But you can’t go wrong with serving chocolate for dessert — it’s easy, and (almost) everyone loves chocolate.
-Chocolate desserts are also typically easy on the prep; think chocolate fondue, chocolate mousse or chocolate tarts.
+You can’t go wrong with serving chocolate — it’s easy, and (almost) everyone loves chocolate.
+Chocolate desserts are also typically easy on the prep; think fondue, mousse or chocolate tarts.

 I strongly recommend finding a local chocolatier.
 Your desserts will not only be fresh, but you’re also supporting local business — and perhaps get some additional wine pairing tips as well.